mattidell/MavensMate/mm/README.md

 mm
 ==========

-`mm` is an executable that powers MavensMate IDEs.
-You can use mm to perform every important task relative to developing on the Force.com platform.
+`mm` is an executable that powers MavensMate Force.com IDEs.
+You can use `mm` to perform every important task relative to developing on the Force.com platform.
 For example, to compile a project:

 ```
 $ mm -o compile_project